Madison Cawthorn: Political positions

 During his 2020 campaign, Cawthorn said that he would "like to be the face of the Republican Party when it comes to health care."

 Cawthorn identifies as a constitutional conservative and describes his position on abortion rights as pro-life or anti-abortion.
 In 2021, he joined the House Freedom Caucus, a caucus of conservative House Republicans.
 He describes himself as "fiscally conservative", says his stance on immigration is "conservative", and supports legal gun ownership, opposing gun control legislation.

 Cawthorn supports legal same-sex marriage, but opposes gender transition treatments for minors.
 He also supports removing Confederate statues because they commemorate secession from the United States, though in June 2021 he voted against a bill that would remove statues of white supremacists and Confederates from the United States Capitol.
 In 2022, Cawthorn voted against the Respect for Marriage Act, legislation to codify same-sex marriage into federal law.

 Cawthorn has said that climate change is "pretty minimal".

-Cawthorn falsely asserts that the 2020 presidential election was fraudulent, though he backtracked on the claim during a January 2021 CNN interview with Pamela Brown.
+Cawthorn falsely asserted that the 2020 presidential election was fraudulent, though he backtracked on the claim during a January 2021 CNN interview with Pamela Brown.

+Cawthorn sponsored H.R.
+6206, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.